cseanburns/semantic_web_development/src/2b-section-elements.md

 links to related documents, copyright data, and the like</q> ([The footer element][footer_whatwg]).
 Like the `<header>` element, it can be used repeatedly throughout a web document, such as at the end of an `<article>` or `<section>` element.
-It's more common use is at the end of an entire web document, just before the closing `<body>` element.
+It's more commonly used at the end of an entire web document, just before the closing `<body>` element.
 This use of course depends on the content of a web page.
 Therefore, use it where needed!